michaellamb-dev/last-four-watched/README.md

 1. Fork this repository
 2. Go to your repository settings > Secrets and variables > Actions
-3. Add a new secret named `DISCORD_WEBHOOK_URL` with your Discord webhook URL
+3. Add a new secret named `DISCORD_WEBHOOK_URL` with your Discord webhook URL (if using the contact feature)
 4. Enable GitHub Pages in your repository settings
 5. Push changes to the main branch to trigger deployment

-The site will be automatically deployed to `https://[your-username].github.io/letterboxd-viewer/`
+The site will be automatically deployed to `https://[your-username].github.io/last-four-watched/`

-## Contact
+## Future Enhancements

-The gallery includes a contact form that sends messages through a Discord webhook.
-The webhook URL is configured through GitHub Actions environment variables for security.

-Learn more about Discord Webhooks from [this support article](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
+- Integration with Letterboxd API when credentials are available
+- Customizable image layouts and templates
+- Additional social sharing options
+- User accounts to save favorite profiles
+- Historical tracking of Last Four Watched changes

 ---